-The appearance of two sexes from the same species is often highly diverse; sometimes it is even hard to tell whether a male and a female belong to the same species at all!
+The appearance of both sexes from the same species is often highly diverse; sometimes it is even hard to tell whether a male and a female belong to the same species at all!
 Insects are one notable class of organisms that showcase extreme differences between sexes, called sexual dimorphism.
 In addition to their diverse appearances, insects also have an astounding diversity in their molecular pathway that determines the sex during early development, the sex determination cascade.
 This variation is unexpected as the net result is always the same: male or female development.
 Together with my research team we are driven by the desire to understand the evolutionary forces underlying 1) the diversity in sexually dimorphic traits and 2) the diversity in the mechanism of sex determination.

 Over 40 years ago, King and Wilson reported that enormous differences in phenotype and behaviour are often not due to differences in protein sequence.
 They discovered that the evolution of gene regulation is a key player in adaptation and speciation.
 We have now gained first insights into this regulatory evolution and its players, but we are a long way from having a comprehensive understanding of the relation between transcription factor protein evolution and the continuously changing genetic architecture of their binding sites that regulate target gene expression.